Patrimonialism

-Patrimonialism is a form of governance in which all power flows directly from the ruler.
-There is no distinction between the public and private domains.
-These regimes are autocratic or oligarchic and exclude the lower, middle and upper classes from power.
-The leaders of these countries typically enjoy absolute personal power.
-Usually, the armies of these countries are loyal to the leader, not the nation.

-Various definitions
+Patrimonialism is a form of governance in which the ruler governs on the basis of personal loyalties which are derived from patron-client relations, personal allegiances, kin ties and combinations thereof.
+Patrimonialism is closely related to corruption, opportunism and machine politics.
+It can contribute to underdevelopment and weak state capacity.

+In contrast to many other systems of governance, the ruler does not derive legitimacy from personal charisma or a sense of mission, but primarily through the ability to dole out rewards and punishments.
+Initially coined by Max Weber, patrimonialism stands in contrast to rational-legal bureaucracies, as there is no objective of efficiency in public administration and government staff are not advanced based on merit, experience and training.

+While patrimonialism is common in authoritarian regimes, it is not a necessary component of them.
+Democratic governments can also be characterized by patrimonial rule, in particular in fragile and underdeveloped states.
+Some scholars have noted an increased prevalence of patrimonialism across the world since the turn of the 21st century and especially since the 2010s, both in authoritarian and democratic states.

+A related term, neopatrimonialism, has been used to describe governance systems in various African countries.

+Descriptions by scholars

 Max Weber

-Julia Adams, states: "In Weber's Economy and Society, patrimonialism mainly refers to forms of government that are based on rulers' family-households.
+Julia Adams states: "In Weber's Economy and Society, patrimonialism mainly refers to forms of government that are based on rulers' family-households.
 The ruler's authority is personal-familial, and the mechanics of the household are the model for political administration.
 The concept of patrimonialism captures a distinctive style of regulation and administration that contrasts with Weber's ideal-typical rational-legal bureaucracy".
 She states that Weber has used patrimonialism to describe, among other systems, "estatist and absolutist politics of early modern Europe".
 For Weber, patriarchy is at the centre of patrimonalism and is its model and origin.

-Nathan Quimpo

-Nathan Quimpo defines patrimonialism as "a type of rule in which the ruler does not distinguish between personal and public patrimony and treats matters and resources of state as his personal affair."
+Schmuel Eisenstadt

+Schmuel Eisenstadt coined the term neopatrimonialism to distinguish historical patrimonial regimes from the "post-traditional" societies of Latin America, South Asia and the Middle East.